Webinar Checklists: Before, During and After

 Extra tips that you should always keep in mind

-Remember to gather data, analyze it, and draw conclusions.
+Remember to save your webinar planning tips, gather data, analyze it, and draw conclusions.
 Ask the audience and the other presenters (if you are co-hosting a webinar) for feedback to find out your strengths and weaknesses.

 When collecting reports from social media and your webinar, beware of so-called vanity metrics!
 These are numbers that you can easily keep track of, but don't actually mean much for your business.
 Look at which numbers are worth tracking and make a difference, so that you can learn what works for you.